MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 Validating s3_conn could verify if we are able to list the prefix, create and remove a file there.
 This seems like an overkill though and a `VALIDATE CONNECTION ...
 WITH` mentioned above would probably be better.

+We will revisit this when designing the `COPY ...
+TO S3` feature.